-• in Chapter one of Working Together to Safeguard Children (2018), which includes a myth-busting guide to information sharing

-• at Information Sharing: Advice for Practitioners Providing Safeguarding

-Services to Children, Young People, Parents and Carers.
-The seven golden rules for sharing information will be especially useful

-• at The Information Commissioner's Office (ICO), which includes ICO GDPR FAQs and guidance from the department

-• in Data protection: toolkit for schools - Guidance to support schools with data protection activity, including compliance with the GDPR.
+- in Chapter one of Working Together to Safeguard Children (2018), which includes a mythbusting guide to information sharing - in Keeping Children Safe in Education 2021 - at Information Sharing: Advice for Practitioners Providing Safeguarding Services to Children, Young People, Parents and Carers.
+The seven golden rules for sharing information will be especially useful - at The Information Commissioner's Office (ICO), which includes ICO GDPR FAQs and guidance from the department - in Data protection: toolkit for schools Guidance to support schools with data protection activity, including compliance with the GDPR.